 Get your kids off their screens and into physical activity with these tips to improve gross motor skills, and in turn develop fine motor skills!

 Movement is essential in helping little ones reach their full potential in school and life.
 All learning begins with the body.
 The body is the brainʼs first teacher so if we can engage and elicit a variety of movements from a young age, kids will then be able to tackle more complex skills later.
+Plus kids need physical activity (the minimum recommended amount depends on their age.
+Children aged 3 through 5 years need to be active throughout the day while kids ages 6 through 17 need to be active for 60 minutes every day – and a recent study has shown that over half of kids in Singapore do not hit physical activity targets).

 Playing fun movement games with my own children at home has enabled them to pick up essential skills quicker and allowed them to flourish once at school.
 There is evidence to suggest that there is a link between gross and fine motor skills.
 Helping a child learn to hold a pencil correctly can take time, and developing motor skills from a young age will enable this process to dramatically speed up.